 How good have you been at practicing self-care recently?

-Looking for ways to practice self-care in stressful times is more important than ever – especially with 2020 being such a tough year for so many.
+Looking for ways to practice self-care in stressful times is more important than ever.

-A simple way you can look after yourself every day is with journal prompts focused on self-care.
+A simple way you can look after yourself and your mental health every day is with these self care journal prompts.

 The Benefits of Journaling for Self-Care and Mental Health